meganschultepdx/angular-shudder-clone/README.md

 # Current Features:

-* landing page
+* landing page with:
-* nav bar component
+  - navbar component
+    - click on "Log In "in navbar to route to login page
+  - footer component
+    - click on "About" in footer to route to about page
+* Navbar, Footer and their links to login and About show on every page or when other components are displayed.
 * styling to match Shudder's styling.
-* about page component
-* footer component
-* hard code movie list
+* Login page has fake login form but 'login" button routes you to collections page
+* Collections page features list of "featured collections" from Firebase Database
+* click on Shudder logo in navbar to return to home/landing page from any other page
+* live Firebase deployment

 # Future Planned Features:

-* Add live Firebase deployment
-* replace current static images with links/buttons
+* replace more of the static images with built components
-* routing between pages
-* login function for users
-* database movie list
+* Retrieve and display collection images that are saved in Firebase storage
+* Format data from Firebase to display correctly in columns with images
+* Display Horror101 data from Firebase with images

  ## Known Bugs